Everything you wanted to know about bollards but weren’t sure who to ask

 Traditionally-styled bollards are composed of iron or steel in styles that coincide with various historic periods.
 Historic bollards usually have more elaborate shapes and surface details than their modern counterparts.
-They generally feature three parts: a base, a shaft and a cap or crown.
-The shafts of classically-style bollards are often fluted.
-In order to maintain a conservative appearance they are generally finished with paint or powder-coating in a dark color, most often black.
-Bands, scrolls and other forms of elaborate ornamentation are also common on historic bollards.
-As bollards are usually the first piece of architecture one encounters when entering a building, a properly chosen style encourages the proper reverence due to historic buildings.
+They generally feature three parts: a base, a shaft, and a cap or crown.
+The shafts of classical bollards are often fluted.
+To maintain a conservative appearance, they are generally finished with paint or powder-coating in a dark color (most often black).
+Bands, scrolls, and other forms of elaborate ornamentation are also common on historic bollards.
+As bollards are usually the first piece of architecture one encounters when entering a property, an appropriate style encourages the proper reverence due to historic buildings.

 The term modern refers to a wide range of bollards and modern-styled bollards can be created from a wide range of materials.
 Like the historic models, they may be composed steel and iron but they are also frequently created from stainless steel, aluminum, plastic and even wood or wood composite.
 Modern-styled bollards generally feature a more simplistic and functional style that coincides with most architecture.
 With function taking precedence over style, un-ornate modern bollards are easy to maintain and their simplistic style makes them versatile in application.
 Modern-styled bollards are commonly found at transit centers, retail outlets and in parking areas.

 When discussing style, the term "nautical" refers to bollards that are designed in a maritime fashion, not bollards that are used in ship mooring applications.
-Nautically-styled bollards, however, are generally composed of steel or iron in old-world designs to resemble mooring devices.
+Nautical-style bollards, however, are generally composed of steel or iron in old-world designs to resemble mooring devices.
 They are typically installed in communities or neighborhoods near bodies of water where they help to complement and promote the area’s seaside or lakeside connection.
 Nautically-styled bollards would most often be installed in decorative applications, though, some manufacturers produce models that can be installed with impact-resistant hardware.
 In these applications, the bollards help tie the perimeter security of a building into the surrounding maritime-themed architecture.
-Because nautical bollards are designed in time-honored-styles, they are generally finished or coated in darker styles to coincide with traditional architecture.
-Nautical bollards make a very pronounced statement, on streetscapes, that is ideal for defining perimeters that separating pedestrian and vehicle traffic.
+Because nautical bollards are designed in time-honored styles, they are generally finished or coated in darker styles to coincide with traditional architecture.
+Nautical bollards make a pronounced statement on streetscapes, ideal for defining perimeters that separate pedestrian and vehicle traffic.

 The visual presence of non-rated bollards helps to guide traffic direction.

 The term function describes the overall architectural or security plan into which the bollard fits.
 Function differs from application in that it does not address specific designs or models of bollards nor does it address the installation method.
-Common security, architectural and traffic management plans in which bollards play a role are: traffic control, ship mooring, pedestrian safety, perimeter security, architectural highlighting, parking facilitation and asset protection.
+Common security, architectural, and traffic management plans in which bollards play a role include traffic control, ship mooring, pedestrian safety, perimeter security, architectural highlighting, parking facilitation, and asset protection.
 Bollards are most commonly used to perform the following functions:

 Traffic direction is primarily achieved through the visual presence of the bollard, although in some applications they may be installed to provide a higher level of impact resistance.
-Traffic guidance relies on the cooperation of drivers and pedestrians and do not require impact resistance.
-A line of bollards linked by a chain presents a visual cue not to cross the boundary, even though it may be easy enough for a pedestrian to go over or under the chain if they choose.
-In the same manner, a bollard may not be able to prevent vehicle incursion but it does serve as a signal not to enter.
+Visual guidance relies on the cooperation of drivers and pedestrians, and does not require physical impact resistance.
+For example, a line of bollards linked by a chain presents a visual cue not to cross the boundary, though it would be easy for a pedestrian to go over or under the chain if they chose.
+In the same manner, a bollard may not be able to prevent vehicle incursion—but it does serve as a signal not to enter.

 When traffic bollards are installed to provide impact resistance, they are generally constructed from cement-filled steel pipes.
 They are often placed in parking lots to protect pedestrian walkways and ticket machines.
 Vehicles regularly misjudge turns and cut close to sidewalks.
-Anti-ram bollards stand guard to absorb any accidental impact.
+Anti-ram bollards stand guard to absorb any impact—accidental or otherwise.

-Several types of bollards that are commonly used in traffic guidance applications are: flexible bollards, composite bollards, telescopic bollards, break-away bollards, steel pipe bollards and traditional iron bollards.
+Several types of bollards that are commonly used in traffic guidance applications include flexible bollards, removable bollards, telescopic bollards, break-away bollards, steel pipe bollards, and traditional iron bollards.